 Our teams are Minnesota/USA Hockey sanctioned providing the opportunity to travel throughout North America to compete with other USA Hockey sanctioned teams.

-Gentry Academy is excited to offer winter teams to our students.
-Our middle school teams will travel throughout the country to play the top hockey competition by birth year for boys or by U10, U12, U14 levels for girls.
-As our student-athletes progress to high school, they can elect to continue playing for a Galaxy team to compete against the top teams throughout the country at the U15, U16, U18, U19 for boys and girls based on the USA Hockey level for gender or the equivalent age level based on the elected sport.
+Gentry Galaxy Hockey Club is excited to offer winter hockey teams to Gentry Academy students.
+Our teams will travel throughout the country to play the top competitions by birth year for boys and girls.
 Our hockey teams are Minnesota/USA Hockey sanctioned competing throughout North America with other USA Hockey sanctioned teams.

 Joe grew up in Plymouth, MN playing youth hockey for the Osseo-Maple Grove Hockey Association.
 His Pewee A team was the state champions in '94-95.
 His Bantam A team ('96-97) also won state and finished runner-up at nationals in Boston, MA to Compuware.
 He played for the '83 Minnesota Blades AAA team in the summers.
 He played junior hockey for the Sioux Falls Stampede in the USHL.
 He was co-captain with Thomas Vanek, and made the All-Star game and Viking Cup team.
 He was a three time All-Academic team winner for the St. Cloud State Huskies in the WCHA.
 He earned a degree in marketing before before turning pro.
 He was drafted by the Pittsburgh Penguins and signed a two-year deal.
 During his first year pro he was named to the All-Star Game in the ECHL and won the "Fastest Skater Award."
 He was traded to the Carolina Hurricanes halfway through his second year, where he played six games with the Hurricanes - scoring a game winning goal in his third game.
 Later, he moved overseas and played for the Brunico Wolves in the Italian Serie A and led the league in goals before ending his career in England.
 He was a coach for the Eden Prairie Bantam AA team during the 2013-2014 season and the 2003 MN Blades.
 He has a passion for coaching, training and mentoring hockey players in the area.

-Cole joins Gentry Academy bringing along with him a vast amount of experience in both on-ice skill development and coaching.
-During his youth hockey years, Cole played with the Burnsville association before becoming a member of the Hill-Murray Varsity hockey team in both his freshman and sophomore seasons.
+Cole grew up in Burnsville, MN playing association hockey before becoming a member of the Hill-Murray Varsity hockey team in both his freshman and sophomore seasons.
 His junior and senior seasons were spent representing his country playing with the US National Under-18 Team Development Program (NTDP) based in Ann Arbor, MI from '98-00.

 Cole earned a Division 1 scholarship with Minnesota State-Mankato where he skated from '00-04.
 His best season came during the '02-03 season where he finished with a career high, 12 power play goals which ranked 7th nationally.
 That same year the team earned a berth in the NCAA Championship Tournament.
 After college, he played two seasons at the professional level attending the Chicago Wolves (AHL) training camp in the fall of '04.